 My first editing project was, and has been, a great editing experience and taught me the most important learning about editing – rules are there to guide us but rules are not everything.

 In came an email a week later.
 A long one.
 Spilling out annoyance in categorical terms.
-Obviously the author had the same question that I had had.
+Obviously, the author had the same question that I had had.
 Why would it go for language editing?
-Alright, I as an editor did nothing there.
+Alright, I as an editor had nothing to do there.
 In fact, the project fuelled my inferiority complex because of the high standards it had come with.
 I just did a very menial task: I fixed only the inconsistencies.
 Had I not done that, it would have been injustice to my role.

 Nope, the author believed the other way.
 The inconsistency was part of her technique.
 You know what?
-Contractions were used when talking about what Keats wrote and were avoided when interpreting what Keats wrote.
+She used contractions while talking about what Keats actually wrote and avoided them while interpreting what Keats wrote.
 In fact, the email said (not exactly in the same words): I was using contractions to denote the “phantasmagorical” scenes that Keats’ work brought out.